 - Day 10: Kopra Ridge – Swanta Village (2,200m/7,217ft) 5hrs hike

-Today we descend to Ulleri, walking down for few minutes we will join the main trail to Ghorepani from where we walk downhill through rhododendron forest to Ulleri and stop at Ulleri for the night.
-Ulleri is a famous village of the region as many trekkers pass through the village during their trek in the Annapurna region.
+Today we descend to Ulleri, walking down for an hour we will join the main trail to Ghorepani from where we walk downhill through rhododendron forest to Ulleri where we stay in a teahouse for the night.
+Ulleri is a famous village as many trekkers pass through the village during their trek in the Annapurna region.

-From Ulleri after a good breakfast we join the trail that descends downhill all the way to Birethati and back to nayapul from where our trek started.
-As a vehicle will be waiting for us in Nayapul, we will return to Pokhara and stay overnight at one of the finest hotel in Pokhara.
+After having hearty breakfast, we join the trail that descends downhill all the way to Birethati and back to Nayapul from where our trek started.
+As a vehicle will be waiting for us in Nayapul, we will return to Pokhara, the beautiful lake city.

 - Day 14: Back home

 It is time to fly back to home keeping all the terrifying experiences of Nepal in mind.The representative from Nepal Sanctuary Treks will transfer you to TIA airport where you should check-in 3 hours prior your scheduled flight.